 (that large spike in September is due to front-page coverage on Twitch for the launch of the game)

 Finally, I wanted to link to this somewhere: here’s my advice to prospective development streamers.

 Despite earning money on Twitch, I wasn’t making anywhere near the amount that I’d make at a traditional job.
 If you recall the History section, my wife and I only expected Bot Land to take about 18 months (which would have put us in about March, 2017).
 In late 2018, we both agreed that the end of 2019 would be a good stopping point unless the game proved to be profitable, which meant I couldn’t keep working indefinitely.

-Common business advice nowadays is to launch a minimum viable product (MVP), then incorporate user feedback and quickly navigate that product to whatever success may look like.
+The concept of failing fast tends to be paired with launching a minimum viable product (MVP), then incorporating user feedback and quickly navigating that product to whatever success may look like.

 The problem is that I had no confidence that people could enjoy the MVP, which I probably had done sometime in 2016.
 My thought process progressed something like this:

 - If I publicize the game now, the servers won’t be able to handle the influx of traffic.

 - People keep asking for mobile versions, but they’re not ready yet.

 - People keep asking about a Steam launch.

 - I haven’t done enough marketing.